YoshiTunaiga/yoshitunaiga/README.md

 * A passion for creating technology that can positively impact people's lives This unique combination of technical expertise and healthcare experience allows me to bridge the gap between technology and real-world healthcare challenges.

-I am adept at translating complex business requirements into elegant code, optimizing application performance, and collaborating with cross-functional teams.
+As a Software Engineer, I am adept at translating complex business requirements into elegant code, optimizing application performance, and collaborating with cross-functional teams.

-I aim to create impactful, user-centric applications that drive business growth, enhance user experiences, and potentially save lives.
+My goal is to create impactful, user-centric applications that drive business growth, enhance user experiences, and potentially save lives.
 I am open to new opportunities to use my healthcare insights and full-stack expertise to continue growing as a developer.

-Others: 🚵🏽‍♀️ Enjoy cycling 🧗🏽‍♂️ Love Obstacle Races like Spartan, Rugged Maniac 🏳️‍🌈 LGBTQIA+ Advocate
+Others: 🚵🏽‍♀️ Enjoy cycling 🧗🏽‍♂️ Love Obstacle Races like Spartan, Rugged Maniac

+Click Connect and explore how we can innovate together to make a difference in people's lives through technology.

-## Previous Roles
+## Previous/Current Roles
+- Lead Software Engineer at SquareResults
+- Engineering Intern at Rita ABC
 - Fullstack Software Engineer II at ApolloMed
 - Junior Software Developer at Budget Better
 - Mentor at Fullstack Academy
-- Sexual and Behavioral Community Health Educator
+- Sexual and Behavioral Community Health Educator at Community Healthcare Network
 - Emergency Medical Technician
-- Call Center Specialist
+- Call Center Specialist at Community Healthcare Network
-- Workforce Manager
+- Workforce Manager at Ecco Outsourcing Group

 ## Clients
 Companies I've worked with